CategoricalData/hydra/hydra-java/README.md

 It has its roots in graph databases and type theory, and provides APIs in Haskell and Java.
 See the main Hydra [README](https://github.com/CategoricalData/hydra) for more details.
 This package contains Hydra's Java API and Java sources specifically.
-JavaDocs for Hydra-Java can be found [here](https://categoricaldata.github.io/hydra/hydra-java/javadoc).
+JavaDocs for Hydra-Java can be found [here](https://categoricaldata.github.io/hydra/hydra-java/javadoc), and releases can be found on Maven Central [here](https://central.sonatype.com/artifact/net.fortytwo.hydra/hydra-java).

 ## Build